 "We thought she’d turned herself invisible ....
 We knew it was against the rules, so we got a little bit annoyed."

-A fan of the Holyhead Harpies Quidditch team (DP4).
+Matilda Dukelow was a fan of the Holyhead Harpies Quidditch team in the 1990s (DP4).

-Matilda saw Puddlemere United chaser Wilda Griffiths disappear during a match against the Holyhead Harpies and assumed the Chaser had turned herself invisible, which is against the rules.
-As reported in the Daily Prophet, it took a while for Matilda to realize that Wilda had been kidnapped (DP4).
+Matilda saw Puddlemere United (and former Harpies) Chaser, Wilda Griffiths, disappear during a match against the Holyhead Harpies and had assumed the Chaser had turned herself invisible – which is against the rules.
+As reported in the Daily Prophet, it took a while for Matilda to realise that Wilda had been kidnapped (DP4).

-Although the date printed on the Daily Prophet Newsletter DP4 is 1 October 1999, the timeframe for that event is 1992-1993.
+Although the date printed on the fourth Daily Prophet Newsletter (DP4) is 1 October 1999, the timeframe for this event is 1992-1993.

 Writing by J K Rowling on Pottermore: The Daily Prophet